 Spelt is an a heirloom grain that's causing waves in the bakery world.
-This type of whole wheat is packed with fiber and flavor, and is popular among home cooks, chefs, and anyone looking to incorporate more nutritious grains into their diets.
+This type of whole wheat is packed with fiber and flavor, and is popular among home cooks, chefs, and bakers.
 You can find this grain in whole berry form and more commonly as a flour.

 What is Spelt?